LinuxGit/ruby_code/README.md

 As Louis said:

->Focus on go programming in 2017. :shipit:
+> Focus on go programming in 2018. :shipit: